Princeton Supplemental Essays 2023-24 – Prompts and Advice

-Below are Princeton’s essay prompts for the 2022-23 admissions cycle with accompanying advice about how to tackle each one:
+Below are Princeton’s essay prompts for the 2023-24 admissions cycle with accompanying advice about how to tackle each one:

 Princeton Supplemental Essays – Your Voice

-2) Princeton has a longstanding commitment to service and civic engagement.
-Tell us how your story intersects (or will intersect) with these ideals.
+2) Princeton has a longstanding commitment to understanding our responsibility to society through service and civic engagement.
+How does your own story intersect with these ideals?
+(250 words or fewer)

-More About You
+Princeton Supplemental Essays – More About You

 Please respond to each question in 50 words or fewer.
 There are no right or wrong answers.
 Be yourself!